New Student Orientation for First-Year Students

 Before Registering for Orientation…Create Your NetID.

-Before you can make your reservation you will need to create your NetID – this will allow you to enter our reservation program which is available through our secure Enterprise system.
+Your NetID will allow you to enter our reservation program which is available through our secure Enterprise system.
 It will also activate your UIS email account.
 It is very important to check this email account a couple times a week because the University will be sending all official communications to your UIS email account, including confirmation of your orientation reservation and any reminders and program updates that we will send.

 Summer Two-Day Orientation Dates

 These two-day Orientation sessions will be held in June and July and involve an overnight stay for students – even for students who live locally and are planning on commuting during the school year.
 The goal of the overnight session is to provide opportunities for students to meet other members of their class and to give students an understanding of the residential, on-campus living experience.

-On your reservation form you will rank your top three (3) Orientation dates.
+On your registration form you will rank your top three (3) Orientation dates.
 Because of space restrictions we do limit the size of our orientation sessions.
 Please review the notes after each session as well.
 If you have accepted admission to the Honors Program there are four dates that Honors advsiors will be available and you must select from those four dates.
 Some sessions fill up quickly which is why we need you to identify two alternatives.